ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/custom_metrics/custom_metrics.rst

 Custom Metrics
 ==============

 As of ThreatConnect 5.4, it is possible to create Custom Metrics which can be used to monitor and track important data points.
-A card for Custom Metrics can be created on the `ThreatConnect dashboard <http://kb.threatconnect.com/customer/en/portal/articles/2092053-dashboard>`_ to show the value(s) of a Metric.
+A card for Custom Metrics can be created on the `ThreatConnect dashboard <http://kb.threatconnect.com/customer/en/portal/articles/2092053-dashboard>`_ to show the value(s) of a metric.
 This documentation will detail how to retrieve, create, and delete Custom Metrics via the API.

 Retrieving Custom Metrics
 -------------------------